lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### The Window modes
-In Window modes, a jumping window protocol is using two windows alternatively 0 and 1.
+In Window modes, a jumping window protocol is using two windows alternatively, 0 and 1.
 An FCN set to all-0 indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to another.
 The all-1 FCN in a fragment indicates that it is the last fragment of the packet and there will not be another window.